edescourtis/typed-json.github.io/Readme.md

 }
 ```

-This is allowed because string literals have names.
-It is still possible to map onto ADTs.
+It is still possible to map this onto ADTs because strings implicitly have names.

-Therefore, this syntactic sugar is not permitted for other type literals.
-Literal integers and floats must be defined explicitly to ensure there is a name.
+Unlike strings, constant integers and floats must be defined explicitly to ensure
+they have a name.

 ```json
 {